Columbus, The Original American Hero

 With all the uncertainty, there is some warranted confidence regarding what may have happened.
 People lived in the Western Hemisphere in large numbers.
-They altered the landscape somewhat, and could destroy their environment to where it no longer sustained them, as how the Mayans had a population collapse that ended their "classic" phase a thousand years ago.
+They altered the landscape somewhat, and could destroy their environment to where it no longer sustained them, as how the Mayans had a population collapse that ended their "classic" phase a thousand years ago, or the Anasazi collapse at around the same time.
 Yet, compared to what the Europeans did to their land, the Western Hemisphere generally was pristine.
 We can never come close to knowing what it was really like before Columbus showed up, partly because the Europeans actively destroyed the culture they invaded.

 Why Do We Celebrate Columbus Day?

 America’s capital is named after Columbus (he jointly holds that honor with another American hero, George Washington), and America was nearly named after him.
-Cities, streets, a river and other places are named for him.
-According to an official at the 1893 Columbian Exhibition in Chicago, Columbus’ likeness was second place to Jesus in how often it had been produced.
+Cities, streets, a river, and other places are named for him.
+According to an official at the 1893 Columbian Exhibition in Chicago, Columbus’s likeness was second place to Jesus in how often it had been produced.

 Americans celebrate the “discovery” of the Western Hemisphere because our ancestors erected European-style civilizations on the bones and ashes of its dead inhabitants.
 The Columbus Day celebrations are the dysfunctional rituals of a conqueror society.
 It is true that there were dark sides to native cultures.
 They apparently practiced human sacrifice in some of the New World cultures, sometimes.
-Warfare was not unknown.
+Warfare was a regular feature of nearly all societies.
 The people of the New World were human, but in the areas of viciousness and avarice, on a scale of ten the Western Hemisphere's natives probably ranked a two or three, and the Europeans a nine.
 America celebrates Columbus Day because Columbus was a "winner."